 What helps:

-- Neck stretches (side tilting)
+- Neck stretches (side tilts)

 - Foam rolling upper back